Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

                                                                       class_mode = 'categorical')
 ```
 <br>
-We specify that we will resize the images down to 128 x 128 pixels and that we will pass in 32 images at a time (known as the batch size) for training.

-To start with, we simply use the generators to rescale the raw pixel values (ranging between 0 and 255) to float values that exist between 0 and 1.
-The reason we do this is mainly to help Gradient Descent find an optimal, or near optional solution each time much more efficiently - in other words, it means that the features that are learned in the depths of the network are of a similar magnitude, and the learning rate that is applied to descend the loss or cost function across many dimensions, is somewhat proportionally similar across all dimensions - and long story short, means training time is faster as Gradient Descent can converge faster each time!

 We will add more logic to the training set generator to apply Image Augmentation.

 With this pipeline in place, our images will be extracted, in batches of 32, from our hard drive, where they're being stored and sent into our model for training!